vecisf/SU-CompBio.github.io/positions.md

 order: 5
 ---

-Fully-funded open positions will be advertised here.
-If you don't see anything, but are still interested in working with the group as an MSc student, PhD student or postdoc, drop us an email with the following information.
+Fully-funded open positions and other opportunities will be posted in the Group News section.
+If you don't see anything current there, but are still interested in working with the group as an MSc student, PhD student or postdoc, drop us an email with the following information.
+Application procedure for a specific position in the Group News section might be slightly different from the one described here.

 <h3>If you are an MSc student looking for a thesis/TDK topic</h3>